ishiikurisu/house/README.md

 ```

 This way, you can call house's tools from its source location.
 Every folder
 like this can be a house.
-Each repo can also contain a `.houseconfig` file to
+Each repo can also contain a `house.json` file to
 store its own configurations and

 ## Tools ##